stefanos1316/sendMail/README.md

 We modified the corresponding Python script's keyworks because some popular ML frameworks were missing from the results.
 After executing the script, we ended with the following list of [repositories](methods/top_ml_frameworks_initial.md) (executing 2020-10-18)
-From the initial list, we first excluded repositories that were not ML frameworks and we ended up with the following list.
+From the initial list, we first excluded repositories that were related to learning courses, papers, etc. and we ended up with the following [list](methods/top_ml_frameworks_remove_unrelated.md).

 Top GitHub frameworks for Machine Learning based on stars:
 * Tensorflow
 * PyTorch
-* Scikit-learn (Image processing tasks are not to be implemented for this framework)
+* Scikit-learn (Although we may use it for deep learning, may forums do not suggest it as it is not supporting GPU usage)
 * Caffe

 TS: One concern here is that not all framework/libraries support all kinds of tasks. for example, opencv is a vision library; hence tasks other than image/vision might not be feasible.